nigelb/platform-apollo3blue/docs/platform-apollo3blue/Upload Issues.md

 Upload Speed
 ============
-As pointer out by @cadeo111 [here](https://github.com/nigelb/platform-apollo3blue/issues/17#issuecomment-1062971881) sometimes changing the upload speed can fix the issue.
+As pointed out by @cadeo111 [here](https://github.com/nigelb/platform-apollo3blue/issues/17#issuecomment-1062971881) sometimes changing the upload speed can fix the issue.

 Add `upload_speed=115200` to your platform.ini file.